danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ## Trust

 Related to the ownership point, is trust.
 I don't think it would be possible for a team to work asynchronously without a high degree of trust.
 We trust that each team member is intrinsically motivated to move the project forward without any monitoring of their online status and that they can manage their time effectively to complete their tasks.
-We also trust that if someone is stuck on something, they'll reach out for help, or if they finish a task, they'll take the initiative to go into th epic list and pick up another one rather than waiting to be assigned.
+We also trust that if someone is stuck on something, they'll reach out for help, or if they finish a task, they'll take the initiative to go into the epic list and pick up another one rather than waiting to be assigned.

 ## Objections

 This post is not to suggest that everyone should stop what they're doing and switch to this approach.
 If your team feels happy and productive working fixed hours and having regular meetings, then by all means, continue.
 But for those feeling burned out by all the meetings or open to exploring a more flexible way of working, you may have some concerns like "what about..." or "our team could never...".
 This next section will address some common concerns with async working.

-TBD Objections

-- I'm not a good writer
-- Onboarding
-- Social connection
-- Manager says: How do I know people are really working
-  - Gets back to trust...
-- What if there's an emergency?
-  - Need everyone in a huddle?
-  - The way to answer this is to ask yourself, "what happens if there's an emergency outside of 9-5?"

 ### But our team does Scrum